 Interestingly, the youngest women in the study started with folate and B12 levels that were below 70% of the RDA.
 As they restored B vitamin levels, there was a direct association with cognitive performance.

 In the same Psychopharmacology study mentioned above, vitamin B6 promoted long-term memory performance in subjects (men aged 70–79) after three months of supplementation.

 Your body burns carbs for fuel during exercise (unless you’ve gone keto, which you can read about HERE).
 An unavoidable byproduct of this process is the creation of toxic compounds called glyoxals, which can damage cells and cause disease.
 An article in Biochemical Society Transactions reported that B1 (thiamine) helps break down glyoxals.
 It goes on to say that Western diets are low in B1 and high in sugar, which could result in high levels of glyoxals in the body.

 Assist in Reduction of Headaches

-Research from the journal Headache put 49 headache-suffering (but otherwise healthy) people on riboflavin for three months.
-The subjects were divided into two groups—one that took a high dose of the vitamin and one that took a low dose, intended as a placebo.
+Research from the journal Headache put 49 headache-suffering (but otherwise healthy) people on riboflavin, magnesium, and feverfew (a flower) for three months.
+The subjects were divided into two groups—one that took a high dose of the mixture and one that took a low dose, intended as a placebo.
 Subjects in both groups saw a greater reduction in headache frequency.